jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - Use [POSIX] conventions where possible to improve portability.

-- Use conventions that maximize clarity and simplicity.
+- Use conventions that maximize simplicity and clarity.
+Embrace minimalism in the spirit of the
+  [Less Is More] design principle, similar to KISS
+  [Keep It Short and Simple].

 - Utilize [ShellCheck] or other [linting] tools to improve code quality.